The tortoises of the GNSS race are looking more like thoroughbreds.

 Once again the world is becoming a cauldron of grievances involving its

 From time to time, the words in the column title have been a metaphor for the U.S. GPS program, and could end up as a permanent description of the state of our national public infrastructure - deferred maintenance.

 The use of GPS (or GNSS) is only limited by our imaginations. . .
 How many times have you heard that since someone–probably Charlie Trimble– first coined the phrase back at the dawn of space-based PNT civilization?

 Formation of the National Space-Based Positioning, Navigation, and Timing Executive Committee (PNT ExCom) three years ago occurred under circumstances as awkward as its interminable name.

-All four major GNSS programs seem to have reached the same passage —not quite an impasse, but a definite narrowing of the political space.
+All four major GNSS programs seem to have reached the same passage —not

 Perhaps we could turn an earlier generation’s aphorism on its head: don’t trust any GNSS under 30.